Back metadata by map instead of vector

 #2 Updated by Michael Pratt almost 3 years ago

 Are there any updates or new thoughts on this change?
 I spent quite a while ensuring that the Exiv2 API does not change with this patch, though the ABI does change, as you mention.
 So, users would need to recompile their application for this version of the library.
 I'm not very familiar with library releases and versioning, so I'm not sure how much of an issue that is.

 #3 Updated by Robin Mills almost 3 years ago

 Thanks for giving us a little push about this.
 I assure you that this will be discussed before the v0.25 release scheduled for November.
 Andreas has responsibility in Team Exiv2 for the API, so we'll have to wait for him to update this issue.
 The world of open source is different from work because there is no escalation process.
 So we have to wait for Andreas to juggle his work, family, biking and other things that contend for his valuable time.

-#5 Updated by Andreas Huggel over 2 years ago
+#5 Updated by Andreas Huggel almost 3 years ago

 - Target version deleted (